JCarlee/pdf-invoice-scraper/README.md

 # PDF Invoice Scraper
 Scrape text-based PDF invoices, insert lines items into SQLite database, and generate summary reports.

+## Author
+**John Carlee** - JCarlee@gmail.com

+I am 9 year veteran in the Geographic Information Science and Cartography space. **I am currently looking for new job opportunities leveraging my GIS skills with a heavy focus on Python development.**

 ## Motivation
 After seeing a friend struggle with handling hundreds of paper invoices, I wanted to relieve the majority of work.